Myths and Facts about the Counseling Experience

-FACT: Actually, going to counseling is a way of taking control.
-Talking to a counselor is a great way to actively examine your thoughts, feelings, and behaviors in order to make changes to improve your quality of life and the quality of your relationships with others.
+FACT: Going to counseling is a way of taking control and helping yourself.
+Talking to a counselor is a great way to examine your thoughts, feelings, and behaviors in order to make changes to improve your quality of life.

 FACT: The things you discuss with your counselor and the contents of your counseling record are subject to strict legal and ethical standards of confidentiality and privacy.
 This means that counselors will not release any information, or even the fact that they have met with you, to anyone (including parents, professors, friends, or school administration) without your permission.
 There are, however, a few limits on confidentiality.
 These are described in Confidentiality and reviewed during the first appointment.

 The fact that I've had counseling may hurt me in job, residency or graduate school applications.

 FACT: Counseling records are kept separately from academic records and are protected by law.
 As described in Confidentiality, release of any information is permitted only after a student provides written consent, or in certain legal situations involving a subpoena or court order.
 For medical students: The standard application for the ACGME match does not require you to provide information about physical or mental health treatment or concerns.
 Please talk to your counselor or advisory dean if you have concerns about this during the application process.

 If I go to SCS, they're just going to give me a pill.

 FACT: Medication is not our front-line approach to helping you.
 If your counselor thinks that medication may be helpful, s/he will talk to you about it.
 If you want to explore this option further, your counselor will refer you to a clinician who can provide more assessment and, if appropriate, medication.

 The counselor cannot understand me unless s/he has had similar experiences or is of the same background.